jakeogh/dnsgate/README.md

   --output OUTPUT       write to file (default is stdout) --trim-subdomains     do not include subdomains (see --whitelist)
                         example:
-                            analytics.google.com will block google.com and all subdomains this option is not enabled by default, you may want to enable it if you are using dnsmasq and are willing to maintain a --whitelist file for domains that are inadvertently blocked, the effect is the vast majority of ad-serving domains are blocked at their top domain name, otherwise the subdomain can be changed and ads served until the lists are updated with the new subdomains.
+                            analytics.google.com will block google.com and all
+						subdomains.
+This option is not enabled by default, you may want to enable it if you are using dnsmasq and are willing to maintain a `--whitelist` file for domains that are inadvertently blocked, the effect is the vast majority of ad-serving domains are blocked at their top domain name, otherwise the subdomain can be changed and ads served until the lists are updated with the new subdomains.
   --hosts               generate /etc/hosts format file
                         (not useful with --trim-subdomains since hosts files can't block subdomains unless explicitly specified)